The contraceptive Pill and weight gain

 All medications can have side effects for some of the people using them.

-While weight gain is an uncommon and temporary side effect to the contraceptive pill, if you happen to be one of those few women who put on weight, talk to your GP or family planning clinic doctor.
+While weight gain is an uncommon and temporary side effect of the contraceptive pill, if you happen to be one of those few women who put on weight, talk to your GP or family planning clinic doctor.
 They may suggest a different type of oral contraceptive.
 Why?
 Because not all pills are the same.

 How did the myth about the contraceptive pill and weight gain get started?